AVATOL/nematocyst/README.md

 ## Technical Documentation

-Technical documentation (i.e. how to use the C++ API) is available in the doc/ directory.
+Technical documentation (i.e. how to use the C++ API) is available in the `doc` directory.

 If not available, then use Doxygen (doxygen.org) to generate the documentation from source code.
-Use the provided Doxyfile.
-Run the command doxygen from the command line in the directory containing the Doxyfile.
+Run the command `doxygen` from the command line in the directory containing the `Doxyfile`.